gameduell/simcompyl/README.rst

   can be simulated within seconds.

-The framework can be used to run any time-descrete simulation, e.g. you could use it to get more insights and predictions on the behaviour of sea-life, you mesh network or your customers.
+The framework can be used to run any time-descrete simulation, e.g. you could use it to get more insights and predictions on the behaviour of sea-life, a mesh network or your customers.

 .. |Build Status| image:: https://travis-ci.org/gameduell/simcompyl.svg?branch=master